 What are the Characteristics of Waterproof Sandpaper?

 To be able to sand resin by wet sanding, you first need water-resistant sandpaper.
 This special sandpaper is made of a closed layer of silicon carbide.
-Basically you can get the waterproof sandpaper in grits between 60 and 4000, but a very coarse grit can leave quite deep scratches in the material when sanding cast resin, which are very difficult to remove.
+You can get the waterproof sandpaper in grits between 60 and 4000, but a very coarse grit can leave quite deep scratches in the material when sanding cast resin, which are very difficult to remove.

 Therefore, when sanding epoxy resin, you should start with grit 120 and then slowly work your way up to a finer grit.
 Polishing epoxy resin is when a fine polishing paste with very fine particles is finally used.
 With this you can give your work a particularly elegant shine.